KarlHerler/vanillin/README.md

 ## Dependencies

- - [discord](https://crates.io/crates/discord) - A library for interracting with the Discord API (please note that this project has external dependencies which need to be satisfied)
+ - [discord](https://crates.io/crates/discord) - A library for interacting with the Discord API (please note that this project has external dependencies which need to be satisfied)
  - [hyper](https://crates.io/crates/hyper)     - A http client (and server) library.
 Used to look up the correct thing from vanillagaming